 When a patient requests a non-surgical treatment, Iowa Ortho surgeons have been offering a type of treatment called Platelet Rich Plasma Therapy (PRP).
 Combining advanced technology with the body’s ability to heal itself, this method of therapy utilizes a high concentration of the platelet component of the blood to release growth factors to promote healing.
 PRP Therapy can be used to treat a wide spread of orthopedic conditions, including tennis elbow and osteoarthritis of the knee, shoulder and hip.
-It was thought that PRP Therapy could be effective in the treatment of rotator cuff tears and ACL injuries; however, at this time, research studies indicate that there appears to be little or no benefit from using the therapy in these instances.

 Research studies and clinical practice have proven PRP Therapy to be successful in helping alleviate pain and returning patients to their everyday life.
 Depending on the type of injury, initial improvement may be seen within a couple of days to a few months.